ukdavewood/Blender-Multicolour-GCode-Importer/README.md

 The importer also has the ability to add time values to the key frames - so that for example a clock can be animated alongside the timelapse.

+See this video for a basic demo of the use of the plugin   https://youtu.be/4Nely6-mx40

 ## FAQ
 **How long do models take to import?**<br>